 A passive infrared night vision system optional on the A6 Prestige helps the driver to more easily detect people, animals or other objects in front of the vehicle at night.
 Using an infrared camera to detect heat, the system then displays the image on a monitor in the dashboard.
 The S60 Cross Country doesn’t offer a night vision system.

-The A6 offers an optional Top and Corner View Cameras to allow the driver to see objects all around the vehicle on a screen.
+The A6 Premium Plus/Prestige has a standard Top and Corner View Cameras to allow the driver to see objects all around the vehicle on a screen.
 The S60 Cross Country only offers a rear monitor and front and rear parking sensors that beep or flash a light.
 That doesn’t help with obstacles to the sides.

-Both the A6 and the S60 Cross Country have standard driver and passenger frontal airbags, front side-impact airbags, side-impact head airbags, front and rear seatbelt pretensioners, four-wheel antilock brakes, all wheel drive, traction control, electronic stability systems to prevent skidding, crash mitigating brakes, daytime running lights, rearview cameras, available blind spot warning systems and rear cross-path warning.
+Both the A6 and the S60 Cross Country have standard driver and passenger frontal airbags, front side-impact airbags, side-impact head airbags, front and rear seatbelt pretensioners, height adjustable front shoulder belts, four-wheel antilock brakes, all wheel drive, traction control, electronic stability systems to prevent skidding, crash mitigating brakes, daytime running lights, rearview cameras, available lane departure warning systems, blind spot warning systems and rear cross-path warning.